JochenFM/art_prints_ms4/README.md

 https://codepen.io/nikki-peel/pen/RwavQer

-Do I need to insert new_arrivals into project level urls? and also into home urls.py?

 from the now deleted cart_tool.py template tag ({% load cart_tools %} needs to be added at top of cart.html):